renovatebot/renovate/docs/usage/semantic-commits.md

 If you wish to manually override Renovate's semantic commit detection, then you can add either `":semanticCommits"` or `":semanticCommitsDisabled"` to your `extends` array.

-## Changing the Semantic Commit Type
+## Changing the Semantic Commit type

 If you wish to say use "chore" for every PR, then you can add `":semanticCommitTypeAll(chore)"` to your `extends` array.
 Or if you wish to use `ci` then you would add `":semanticCommitTypeAll(ci)"` instead.
 This second case would mean your PR titles and commit messages will start with "ci(deps):".

-## Changing the Semantic Commit Scope
+## Changing the Semantic Commit scope

 If you don't like "deps" then this can also be configured.
 For example, to set it to "package" you should add the preset `":semanticCommitScope(package)"` to your `extends` array.